datamapper/datamapper.github.com/docs/associations.markdown

 ----------------------

 Adding to associations, to add a comment to a post for example, is quite simple.
-`build` or `create` can be called directly on the association, or an already existing item can be appended to the association with `<<` and then the item saved.
+`new` or `create` can be called directly on the association, or an already existing item can be appended to the association with `<<` and then the item saved.